digital-work-lab/paper-template/CONTRIBUTING.md

 # Principles

-TODO: summarize architectural principles and considerations
+This section summarizes underlying architectural principles and considerations.

 Advantages of the markdown/pandoc workflow: